edgarpena74/CS-360_Portfolio/README.md

 When coding the app, I followed a structured, modular approach by separating responsibilities into repositories and helper classes, including UserRepository, InventoryRepository, and AppDatabaseHelper.
 This separation made the code easier to maintain and debug.

 Throughout development, each feature was tested incrementally before moving on to the next stage.
-Consistent commenting and descriptive naming conventions were applied to ensure the code remained clear and easy to follow.
+Consistent commenting and descriptive naming conventions were applied to ensure the code remained easy to follow.
 These practices not only make the project easier for other developers to understand and modify, but also support future improvements for a potential production-ready version that could be published on the Google Play Store.

 ------
 #### Testing and Debugging